apryor6/pipcudemo/README.md

 # pipcudemo
-An example of building a pip-installable Python package that invokes custom CUDA/C++ code
+An example project showing how to build a pip-installable Python package that invokes custom CUDA/C++ code